Developer Guide

 Target user profile:

-Our primary target users are Recruiters and HR professionals who are responsible for managing job candidates and employee information.
+Our primary target users are Recruiters and HR professionals who are responsible for managing job candidates and employee information in mid-size companies.

 User stories